alaudet/raspi-sump/docs/manual_install.md

 Health check with checkpid.py.
 If checking level more than once per minute only.
 ================================================================================

-To check for the health of the raspisump.py process run the checkpid.py script as root Add to root user crontab as follows;
+To check for the health of the raspisump_alternate.py process run the checkpid.py script as root Add to pi user crontab as follows;

-1 - login as root

-2 - crontab -e
+1 - crontab -e

-3 - enter line in crontab as follows;
+2 - enter line in crontab as follows;

-    5 * * * * /home/pi/raspisump/checkpid.py
+    5 * * * * sudo /home/pi/raspisump/checkpid.py

-4 - Save crontab
+3 - Save crontab

-This will check the raspisump.py process every 5 minutes and restart it if it is stopped.
+This will check the raspisump_alternate.py process every 5 minutes and restart it if it is stopped.

 Making Line Charts of Sump Activity